Neurodiversity Champions Programme

 Each programme will include:

-- Up to 30-40 minutes pre-planning and consultation meeting with lead organisers to discuss selection processes and communication and to finalise the content of the programme according to your needs.
+• Up to 30-40 minutes pre-planning and consultation meeting with lead organisers to discuss selection processes and communication and to finalise the content of the programme according to your needs.

-- 1 day training delivered by a Senior Member of the Do-IT Team.
+• 1 day training delivered by a Senior Member of the Do-IT Team.

-- Up to 30-40 minutes follow up session with champions for Q&A/problem solving – 3 months after initial training.
+• Up to 30-40 minutes follow up session with champions for Q&A/problem solving – 3 months after initial training.
 (Content can be tailored according to your needs at this point).

-- CPD certificate for each participant.
+• Certificate for each participant.

 Outline of interactive training day:

-- The role of the Neurodiversity Champion.
+• What is the role of the Neurodiversity Champion?

 Want to know more?